 While one of the most satisfying aspects of eating a pear is its lusciously sweet flavor, there's also a curiously grainy texture6 that helps make this fruit distinctive.

-While this may make it more difficult to determine maturity, you'll know your pears are ripe and ready to eat when they give in to slight thumb pressure.
-To slow the ripening process and preserve the optimal nutrients, pears can be refrigerated for a few days.
+While this may make it more difficult to determine maturity, you'll know pears are ripe and ready to eat when they give in to slight pressure when pressed near the stem.7 To slow the ripening process and preserve optimal nutrients, the fruits can be refrigerated until you're ready to consume them.8

 Health Benefits of Pears

 While pears can't boast of an impressive amount of any one nutrient, they do contain a wide array of vitamins and minerals.
 Pears contain good amounts of calcium, iron, potassium and magnesium, along with B-vitamins like folate, riboflavin and pyridoxine (vitamin B6).10 This translates to lowered incidences of painful colitis,11 rheumatoid arthritis12 and gout.
 13

 A 100-gram serving14 of pears contains 4.3 milligrams of vitamin C, which is good for helping fight infection throughout the body,15 and 4.4 micrograms of vitamin K, for helping build and maintain bone strength.16

 What pears don't have is almost as important: They're completely fat-free, but the dietary fiber content eclipses all of their other attributes with 3.1 grams of the same serving.17 As a nutrient-dense food, eating a pear is a great option when you're looking to limit your calorie intake — the dietary fiber helps you feel fuller longer, which helps you watch your weight.18